lstebe/nodered2js/README.md

  -The resulting filename then is 'result(not executable).js'

- -An existing ResultFile become overwritten!
+ -An existing ResultFile becomes overwritten!